North England's Lake District and Durham

 This was more than just a wall.
 It was a cleverly designed military rampart manned by 20,000 troops.
 At every mile along the wall, a small fort guarded a gate.

 Its actual purpose is still debated.
-The wall, which often took advantage of natural landforms, likely defined the northern edge of the empire and helped protect Roman Britain to the south from pesky and hard-to-conquer barbarian tribes to the north.
+The wall, which often takes advantage of natural contours in the land, likely defined the northern edge of the empire and helped defend Roman Britain to the south from pesky, hard-to-conquer barbarians to the north.
 Today's modern border between Scotland and England still runs pretty close to this ancient wall.

 A particularly well-preserved segment of the wall leads to Housesteads Roman Fort.
 Roman forts had a standard design: a rectangular shape containing a commander’s headquarters and barracks.
 There's little more than stone foundations remaining — these stones raised a floor to give stored grain ventilation and this was once a set of spartan barracks.
 Pondering these desolate ruins, I can imagine the bleakness of being a young Roman soldier stationed here 18 centuries ago.

 Driving further east we reach the city of Durham.
 With its famous cathedral, built by the Normans, it adds another layer to this region’s history.